Pinkie-Hanese/1000-richest-people-in-the-world/README.md

 ### Data Sources

-The data set for this project is the '1000 richest people in the world' file sourced from data camp.
+The data set for this project is the '1000 richest people in the world' file sourced from Kaggle.
 It contains detailed information about these 1000 richest people in the world.

 ### Tools
 - Microsft Exel -Data cleaning & Analysis [download here](https://microsoft.com)